scipp/scipp/docs/index.rst

 Generic functionality of scipp is provided in the **scipp** Python package.
 In addition, more specific functionality is made available in other packages.
-Currently the only example for this is `scippneutron <https://scipp.github.io/scippneutron>`_ for handling data from neutron-scattering experiments.
+Examples for this are `scippneutron <https://scipp.github.io/scippneutron>`_ for handling data from neutron-scattering experiments, and `ess <https://scipp.github.io/ess>`_ for dealing with the specifics of neutron instruments at ESS.

 News
 ----